Klortiz/cse15l-lab-reports/lab3.md

 3)  -mtime (***m***odified ***time***stamp)
 This is that *ChatGPT* search the professor is so excited about.
-For his sake, I'm going to include a screenshoot of the important output (basically, I'll let *ChatGPT* take over the explanation of `-ntime`).
+For his sake, I'm going to include a screenshoot of the important output:
+> Basically, I'll let *ChatGPT* take over the explanation of `-ntime`

 ![image](https://user-images.githubusercontent.com/122419405/218333822-d9003497-2576-402b-9b1c-783f5e8c4861.png)

-(I'm taking over again wuajaja) In other words, `-ntime` outputs the time the speficied file was ***modified***.
+> (I want a full grade so I'm taking over again wuajaja)

+In other words, `-ntime` outputs the time that the speficied file was ***modified***.
 I emphasize that because it's easy to confuse with time of creation.
 Here's how it works!